Infineon/mtb-manifest-checker/README.md

     - if multiple manifest files are specified, then all manifest files will be processed in the appropriate order.

 ### Requirements
-- tools
+- Tools
     - xmllint
-    - python3
+    - Python 3
-- python modules (see: 'requirements.txt')
+- Python 3 modules (see: 'requirements.txt')
     - lxml
     - requests